The cephalopod

 Dear Kat, thank you for the advice.
 I will try it and keep you posted.
 Regards, Stan

-hi s, that's so interesting! do you see the parallel between ov-11 and yourself? you're both frustrated because for now you haven't managed to make this work. but you're both very close and i'm sure that you will be successful soon! in the meanwhile, try to avoid shoving things around :-) and no, i've never seen an octopus behave like that. perhaps i should try to replicate it in my lab ;-) k.
+hi s, that's so interesting! do you see the parallel between ov-11 and yourself? you're both frustrated because for now you haven't managed to make this work. but you're both very close and i'm sure you’ll be successful soon! in the meanwhile, try to avoid shoving things around :-) and no, i've never seen an octopus behave like that. perhaps i should try to replicate it in my lab ;-) k.

 Perhaps you should ;-) 愛 Stan

 The experiment with OV-11 and the conversation with Kat had left me excited.
 I needed to clear my mind.
 I went into the lab that held the tank of ED-1, our specimen of E. dofleini.
 There was something relaxing about this lab.
 The lights were dim and the temperature was low to mimic a deep-sea habitat.
 ED-1 was barely visible, a motionless gray shadow at the far end of its tank, blending in with the environment almost perfectly.
-I thought about OV-11’s display of frustration, and wondered what ED-1 was feeling right now.
+I thought about OV-11’s display of frustration and wondered what ED-1 was feeling right now.
 Was it bored?
 Was it scared?
 Was it content?

 ED-1 remained motionless.
 Faint colors seemed to ripple across its skin, but it was difficult to be sure in the dim light.
-I leaned in even further, pushing my arm deeper into the cold water, as though this would somehow connect me to ED-1’s mysterious mind.
+I leaned in even further, pushing my arm deeper into the cold water, as if this would somehow connect me to ED-1’s mysterious mind.

-But ED-1 remained motionless in its corner.
+ED-1 remained motionless in its corner.